eurostat/Spatial-KWD/wrappers/python/README.md

 * cython
 * numpy

-In the case you want to compile the source files, you need the `python-dev`, which on linux can be installed by>
+In the case you want to compile the source files, you need the `python-dev`, which on Linux can be installed by>

 ```bash
 apt install python3-dev  # Ubuntu